DivHub/bennugd-website/content/docs/general/ports.md

-+++
-categories = ["general"]
-title = "Ports"

-+++
+---
+title: Ports
+---

-To make a simple port of Bennu and the modules, all is needed is the source, SDL, SDL_mixer, autoconf and make.
+To make a simple port of Bennu and the modules, all is needed is the source, [SDL](https://www.libsdl.org/), SDL_mixer, autoconf and make.
 With those, it can be compiled to virtually any platform.

 ## Current official ports: